-The BPS Assistive Technology team will support students with disabilities to be college, career, and life ready by ensuring access to assistive technnology to facilitate student success and indpendence in the least restrictive environment.
+The BPS Assistive Technology team will support students with disabilities to be college, career, and life ready by ensuring access to assistive technology to facilitate student success and independence in the least restrictive environment.

 What is Assistive Technology

-Assistive technology (AT) allows students with disabiiities to access their curriculum in the classroom.
+- Assistive technology (AT) allows students with disabilities to access their curriculum in the classroom.

-The goal of AT is to help a student perform classroom tasks impacting any of the following:
+- The goal of AT is to help a student perform classroom tasks more efficiently and independently in the least restrictive environment.

 Assistive Technology Process